-One of the Most Important Parts of a Disability Claim: Medical Records
+The Most Important Part of a Disability Claim?

 Contrary to uninformed opinions regarding Social Security Disability, people who need benefits to make ends meet have to face a complex series of hurdles in order to find their claim successful.
 What many of these claimants don’t realize before starting to seek benefits is the crucial role that medical records play in their case.